department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="subversive-activities">Those convicted of subversive activities</button>
 <div id="subversive-activities" class="usa-accordion-content">

-You aren't eligible for burial in a VA national cemetery if you were convicted of subversive activities after September 1, 1959.
+You're not eligible for burial in a VA national cemetery if you were convicted of subversive activities after September 1, 1959.
 Your family members also don't qualify for burial benefits when you're in this category.

 **Note:** You can become eligible again only if the President of the United States pardons you.
 </div>